Breder.org

 What I often find distinguishes more experienced from less experienced software developers is the skill of the former to avoid falling into rabbit holes.

-Instead of bravery and tackling the obvious big problem head on, approaching from the outer edges, achieving some easy victories, and gaining some experience and progressively tackling harder problem is not only smoother, less risky, but faster in the general sense.
+Instead of bravely tackling the obvious big problem head on, approach from the outer edges, achieve some easy victories, gain some experience, and progressively tackle harder problems.
+It's not only smoother and less risky, but also faster in the general sense.

-Make your first task be “How can I make this easier?”, “What's the next step on making this easier?”, “How can I track daily incremental progress?”.
+Make your first task “How can I make this easier?”, “What's the next step in making this easier?”, “How can I track daily incremental progress?”.

-Breaking it down is the only way of making large and complex problem tractable.
+Breaking it down is the only way of making a large and complex problem tractable.